ksrnnb/go-rdb/README.md

 # go-rdb

 # How to use
 Start Database with the following command.
+Data is stored in simpledb directory.

 ```bash
 go run main.go